Do I Have an Original?Collecting Photography

-We get many requests about whether an artwork that someone has acquired through a yard sale, inheritance, or other method is an original photograph by Ansel Adams.
+We get many, many requests about whether an artwork that someone has acquired through a yard sale, inheritance, or other method is an original photograph by Ansel Adams.
 We are all optimistic by nature, so we try to look for things that would clearly identify it as something other than an original.

 Looking at the Front (of the photograph)